 In many households it's turkey at Thanksgiving and ham at Christmas.
 For my family that nearly always means a ham that's succulent and honey-glazed.
 The sweet/savory combination of salt, smoke, porcine richness, and caramelized honey make for a pretty delicious meal.
 Of course, I like to make it even better with beer.

 The Thanksgiving feast is over.
-The pile of turkey bones on your plate rivals a specimen drawer at the natural history museum.
-You've stuffed yourself to the gullet and you've washed it down with a delightful biére de garde or Belgian tripel.
 You're done.
 You're satisfied.
 But wait!
 There's pie!
 And how can say no to pie?
 Especially when there's beer to go with it.

 Too many people think that beer is great for everyday dining, but reach for wine when it comes to special occasions.
 The notion is that grape is a more comely companion to the elegant feast than grain.
-50 years of pale yellow swill has so deeply ingrained this delusion into our collective psyche that even some otherwise-avid beer fans forget themselves on Thanksgiving Day.
 But truth be told, beer's range of flavors makes it a much better match for turkey and trimmings than many would expect.

 Whether it's takeout or you've made it yourself, pad thai provides a symphony of flavors.
 There are fresh, green flavors from scallion, sweetness from sugar and tamarind, and umami from fish sauce, meat, egg, and/or tofu.
 Peanuts add a nutty inflection, while lime juice brings a bit of balancing acidity.
 And let's face it, there's some oil to cope with, too.
 That's a lot to consider when searching for a delicious beverage pairing.